Tristor/pandoc_resume/resume.md

 Rackspace Hosting for a little over four years he was involved in many projects including the launch of Cloud Databases, writing deployment automation for Cloud Identity enabling the Sydney region launch, acting as the Global Technical Product Owner for Linux operating systems at Rackspace, and many more.
-Most recently, Tyler has taken on the role of Senior Technical Operations Engineer working remotely at Eligible, a Y-Combinator backed startup in Brooklyn, New York
+Most recently, Tyler has joined the Y-Combinator backed health technology startup Eligible as a Senior Technical Operations Engineer working remotely.
 ----

 Experience